lots0logs/fur/README.md

 ## FUR: Frequently Used Responses
-#### Save text snippets and easily insert them by using keywords while you type.
+#### Save text snippets and easily insert them using keywords while you type.